SanjayYadav90/twitfeed/README.md

 Admin will be able to add tags.

 ## Authentication
 Users will get authenticated using OAuth2 to Twitter and Devise.
-An Authenticated user will be able to click on the tags categorized by author-location, which will show them the timeline of tweets along with the map of the region (if its a valid location).
+An Authenticated user will be able to click on the tags categorized, which will show them the timeline of tweets along with the map of the region (if its a valid location).

 ## Admin
 Admin will be able to manipulate data from the control panel.
 We are using active-admin for that purpose.